-- the eastern slopes of Glebe Mountain and the Cobb Brook watershed - the land area of the Stiles, Willie and Howe Brook watersheds that lie between Windham

-Hill Road and the Town's eastern boundary;

-- the area located in between Popple Dungeon Road and White Road in the northeastern portion of Town; and - the land around Turkey Mountain.
+- the eastern slopes of Glebe Mountain and the Cobb Brook watershed - the land area of the Stiles, Willie and Howe Brook watersheds that lie between Windham Hill Road and the Town's eastern boundary; - the area located in between Popple Dungeon Road and White Road in the northeastern portion of Town; and - the land around Turkey Mountain.

 The purpose of the Forest Districts is to provide for forestry uses while protecting large, contiguous areas of timber and wildlife/natural resources.
-Appropriate uses in the Forest Districts include agriculture, commercial forestry, other forest uses (i.e., education, research, etc.) and seasonal camps.
-Industrial and commercial uses (other than forestry) and mineral resource extraction are prohibited.
-Uses such as single family dwellings, and non-intensive recreation may be allowed after careful review by the Windham Planning Commission to ensure that the viability of the timber resources or wildlife habitats will not be jeopardized.
-See Zoning Regulations Section 204 for uses prohibited.
+Appropriate uses in the Forest Districts include agriculture, commercial forestry, maple sugaring and other forest uses (i.e., education, research, etc.) and seasonal camps.
+Industrial and commercial uses (other than forestry) are prohibited on all land above 2000 feet in elevation in Forest Districts.
+Mineral extraction is permitted only for private, non-commercial, on-site use in designated portions of the Forest Districts.
+Uses such as single-family dwellings, and non- intensive recreation may be allowed on land below 2000 after careful review by the Windham Planning Commission to ensure that the viability of the timber resources or wildlife habitats will not be jeopardized.
+See Zoning Regulations Section 207 for uses prohibited and Sec.
+201.7 for permitted and conditional uses in High Elevation Resource Protection areas.
 The minimum lot size shall be 27 acres.